Wolaitta LIQA School - a Secondary School for Talents

-To run the dormitories items such as blankets, bed sheets, mattresses, cupboards, tables, chairs, pillows and pillow cases are needed.
+To run the dormitories items such as blankets, bed sheets, mattresses, cupboards, tables, chairs, pillows and pillow cases were needed.
+ISOB asked and received support from many donors, large and small.
 ISOB contributed a total of € 21.345.- in the year 2017.
 Download the Results report of 2017 (in dutch).

 We are very thankful for the support of the Soroptimists and the below mentioned donors.